derailed-dash/demo-lz-docs/content/epam-lz/onboarding/design-docs.md

 ### Differences When Operating in the Cloud

-When operating in the ECP environment, it is recommended to keep LLD documentation to a minimum.
+When operating in the LZiiB environment, it is recommended to keep LLD documentation to a minimum.
 Where possible, low level details should be self documenting in the infrastructure-as-code, e.g. in the form of yaml files and Terraform files which are checked-in to your tenant Git repo.

 This is a useful agility benefit of working with cloud: